-On August 8, 2013, the Company announced a non-brokered private placement of up to \$6,000,000 worth of units (the Units) at a price of \$10,000 per Unit (the Offering).
+On December 17, 2013, the Company extended its previously announced non-brokered private placement in order to close the balance of up to \$6,000,000 worth of units (the Units) at a price of \$10,000 per Unit (the Offering).
 Each Unit consists of (i) redeemable promissory notes, bearing 8% annual interest payable on a quarterly basis (Notes), which are convertible into common shares (Common Shares) at a conversion price of \$0.25 per Common Share, and which are payable 36 months after the closing of the Offering; and (ii) 20,000 Common Share purchase warrants ("Series C Warrants").
 Each Series C Warrant will entitle the holder to purchase one additional Common Share at a price of \$0.30 per Common Share for a period of 36 months following the completion of the Offering.